yadddl/serializer/README.md

 This library implements a serializer, and it follows those rules:

-- Do not use extra metadata.
-The PHP language is expressive enough to gives you everything you need.
+- **Do not use extra metadata:** the PHP language is expressive enough to give you everything you need.

-- Prefer conventions over configurations (just configure what differ from the standard use case, that already cover the majority of the cases)
+- **Convention over configuration:** just configure what differ from the standard use case, that already cover the majority of the cases.

 It goes in-pair with the [Value Object](https://github.com/yadddl/value-object) project of the same family, but could be used alone.
 Just be sure to follow the [conventions](docs/conventions.md)!